 More than 45% of children and 91% of adults have cavities in their teeth due to decay.
-Luckily, there’s an easy solution for halting the destruction in a simple filling, which can preserve your teeth for years to come.
+Luckily, there’s an easy solution for halting the destruction in a simple Coral Springs Dental Fillings, which can preserve your teeth for years to come.
 This preventive dental treatment is available at HG Doctors for patients of all ages in Florida.
 To put an end to tooth decay with fillings, call or use the online request tool to set up an appointment.

 Fillings Q & A